 This article is only an introduction to time management applied to oneself by oneself.
 But the situation can be more complex.
 For example, if you think the time management for other people, if you are:

-• Tech lead for a team composed of a group of people
+• Tech/Team/Dev Leader for a team composed of a group of people

-• Manager for a department composed of a group of teams
+• Tech/Project Manager/Director for a department composed of a group of teams

 • CTO for a R&D pole composed of departments